13 Million Tickets, One Request: How the Adobe BPO Breach Exposes the Third-Party Credential Blind Spot

 2. Embed Data Mines in your highest-risk datasets.
 For customer support databases, ticket systems, employee records, and any dataset accessible to third-party agents, embed a percentage of Data Mine records — fake but indistinguishable entries that beacon when accessed or exported.
 If an attacker exports your entire dataset, the Data Mines exit with it and report back.

 3. Deploy MineField decoy services on BPO-accessible network segments.
-Any internal API, internal portal, or internal service that BPO agents could potentially reach should have corresponding MineField decoys listening on adjacent ports.
-Lateral movement exploration — the inevitable step after initial access — will trigger MineField alerts before production systems are reached.
+Any internal API, internal portal, or internal service that BPO agents could reach should have corresponding MineField decoys listening on adjacent ports.
+Lateral movement exploration — the inevitable step after initial access — trips MineField alerts before production systems are reached.

 4. Enforce API-level export rate limits and session anomaly detection.
 The single-request mass export vector is a product configuration failure, not a security tool failure.
 No legitimate support operation needs to export 13 million records in one API call.
-Session-scoped rate limits on bulk export endpoints, combined with Mine2-triggered alerts when vendor accounts exhibit anomalous access patterns, create an immediate tripwire.
+Session-scoped rate limits on bulk export endpoints, paired with Mine2-triggered alerts when vendor accounts behave anomalously, create an immediate tripwire.

 5. Extend your threat model explicitly to the BPO perimeter.
 Most third-party risk management programs assess vendor security posture at contract time and annual review.
-That is insufficient.
-BPO environments are high-churn, endpoint-diverse, and difficult to continuously monitor.
-Deception technology — specifically, mines seeded in the artefacts and environments that BPO agents routinely access — provides continuous, passive monitoring of third-party access patterns without requiring any visibility into the BPO's own network.
+That's insufficient.
+BPO environments are high-churn, endpoint-diverse, and hard to continuously monitor.
+Deception technology — mines seeded in the artefacts and environments that BPO agents routinely access — provides continuous, passive monitoring of third-party access patterns without requiring any visibility into the BPO's own network.

-The most disturbing detail in Mr. Raccoon's account is not the 13-million-ticket export.
-It is that no alert fired during the entire operation.
+The most disturbing detail in Mr. Raccoon's account isn't the 13-million-ticket export.
+It's that no alert fired during the entire operation.
 Not a DLP alert.
 Not a CASB alert.
 Not a SIEM correlation.
 Not a rate limit.
 Zero signals from an arsenal of enterprise security tools — because every step of the attack used legitimate access from a legitimate account operating within its authorised permissions.

-This is not a failure of the individual tools.
-It is a structural failure of the detection paradigm.
-Behaviour-based detection, anomaly detection, and signature-based controls all share the same fundamental assumption: that malicious activity looks different from legitimate activity at some detectable layer.
-BPO-pivot attacks are designed precisely to violate that assumption.
+This isn't a failure of the individual tools.
+It's a structural failure of the detection paradigm.
+Behaviour-based detection, anomaly detection, and signature-based controls all share the same assumption: that malicious activity looks different from legitimate activity at some detectable layer.
+BPO-pivot attacks are designed precisely to break that assumption.
 The attacker is the authorised user.

-Deception technology does not make that assumption.
-Credential Mines do not care whether the authentication attempt looks normal.
-Data Mines do not care whether the export volume looks suspicious.
+Deception technology doesn't make that assumption.
+Credential Mines don't care whether the authentication attempt looks normal.
+Data Mines don't care whether the export volume looks suspicious.
 They fire the instant a fake artefact is touched — and fake artefacts are never touched by real users doing real work.
-The detection is not a probability.
-It is a certainty.
+The detection isn't a probability.
+It's a certainty.

 Conclusion